rgrandi/jquery.stacked-strips/README.md

 ## About:
 **Stacked Strips** is a lightweight jQuery plugin that enables you to stack HTML elements on top of one another as you scroll down the page, for a smart modern user experience.

+You can view the demo site for this plugin [here](http://oneltd-dev.co.uk/stacked-strips).

 ## Dependencies:
 - jQuery